Understanding the Costs Associated With Accepting Credit Card Payments

 In addition to the percentage fee, businesses may also be charged other fees, such as authorisation fees (commonly 1-3 pence per sale) and merchant service fees (usually between 0.25% and 0.35%).

 Below, I’ll go deeper into transaction fees, interchange fees, and other costs that could be lurking in your merchant account statements.
-I’ll also offer strategies to minimize these costs, thereby improving your operational efficiency and profitability.
+I’ll also offer strategies to minimise these costs, thereby improving your operational efficiency and profitability.

 Finally, I’ll list the providers who offer what I’ve researched to be the most competitive rates.

-Credit Card Processing Fees & Rates
+- Additional Credit Card Processing Fees

 What Are Credit Card Processing Fees?